Rainymood/rainymood.github.io/_posts/2024-07-28-reducing-oour-stored-model-state-by-80-using-bit-manipulation-magic-in-python.md

 ---
 <!-- ctrl + alt + v -->

-This week was pretty cool, together with a bearded grey wizard on our data engineering team we managed to reduce the model state we have to store by roughly 80% from 18kb to 4kb.
+This week was pretty cool, together with a bearded grey wizard on our data engineering team we managed to reduce our json payload size more than 80% (from roughly 18kb to less than 4kb every request) using some python bit manipulation magic.

 This was pretty wild, but also pretty necessary, because this is part of an API that will be called around 20 million times a day.